AlfredoCinelli/Portfolio_Optimization/README.md

 # Portfolio_Optimization

-Repository in which there are some Python applications written via Spyder of portfolio optimization.
+Repository in which there is an application of portfolio optimization via resampling and the application of multivariate time series models (forecasting purposes).